MCRCodesGraduatesProjects/Chat-App/README.md

-# Web Sockets Server
+# Chat App

-Authors: Will Hodgkinson, Michael Shields
+Authors: Will Hodgkinson, Michael Shields, Lisa Heffernan

 ## About

-A Web Sockets Server boilerplate.
-It is intended to be used as the boilerplate for further projects.
-The server is implemented using [Express](https://expressjs.com/) and [Socket.io](https://socket.io/).
+A simple chat app for the purposes of exploring how the Socket.io API works.

 ## Setup

-- Visit the repository's [URL](https://github.com/MCRCodesGraduatesProjects/BackendTemplate) and use the fork button to make a copy of the repository, copying the default branch, setting the Owner, Repository name and (optional) description.
-See GitHub's [Fork a Repo Guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for more information.
-- Clone the repository to your development environment.
+- Visit the repository's [URL](https://github.com/MCRCodesGraduatesProjects/Chat-App) and use the "code" button to clone the repository to your local development environment.
 - Run `npm install` to install the required dependencies.
 - Run `npm start` to start the server using [nodemon](https://www.npmjs.com/package/nodemon).

+## Contributing

+- Create and switch to a local branch for the feature that you want to develop `git switch -c your-branch-name`.
+- Use proper Git workflow to develop and commit your changes to the your feature branch.
+- Run `git push -u origin your-branch-name` to push branch and it's current changes up to the `origin` repository.